Starting your own business as a hairdresser or barber

 Check the conditions

 Before you start, check the terms and conditions with your local authority.
 Do you have to notify the municipality of your plans to open a business?
 Does your business fit with the local environment ?
 What do you need to look out for when remodelling your home?
-Also, are you permitted to hang up a sign outside your home?Â
+And are you allowed to put up a sign outside your home?Â

 It is also important to check your mortgage agreement or lease to see if you are allowed to start a business from or near your home.
 Contact your bank or landlord to discuss your plans.
 Also remember your insurance policies.
 Building insurance and property insurance cover your personal property and the home itself.
 They do not protect you from damage to your business assets and workspace.